3D printers allow you to turn your ideas into physical objects. 3D prints are free for Elon students, faculty and staff.

 How can I learn to 3D print?

 See the training heading below.
 Unlike some of our other equipment, training is not required to use the 3D printers.

 Yes, we now stock a variety of colors in Maker Hub – Downtown.

 How long does it take to print something on the 3D printer?

-This depends on the final quality and detail of your printed object.
-You can expect to print objects like phone cases, plaques, and other small items in under an hour.
+Longer than you expect.
+The final print time depends on the quality and detail of your printed object.
+Really small objects can print under an hour.
 Large complex pieces can take dozens of hours.
+Most projects fit somewhere in between.
 The printing software should provide you with a rough estimate of print time.